 Rexburg is a medium-sized city located in the state of Idaho.
 With a population of 28,337 people and five constituent neighborhoods, Rexburg is the 11th largest community in Idaho.
-Much of the housing stock in Rexburg was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Rexburg economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Rexburg has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Rexburg, where the median household income is $26,445.00.

 Rexburg is a decidedly white-collar city, with fully 86.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rexburg is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Rexburg who work in office and administrative support (16.68%), teaching (15.97%), and sales jobs (10.77%).

 Of important note, Rexburg is also a city of artists.
 Rexburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rexburg’s character.

 Also of interest is that Rexburg has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Rexburg telecommute to their jobs.
 Overall, about 8.72% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.